Chain-of-Sketch: Enabling Global Visual Reasoning: Experiments on OOD generalization and model size

 \subsection{Staircase learning phenomenon}

-In our experiments with generating a single-frame scratchpad, we observed progressive hierarchical learning over the scratchpad image prediction task.
+In our experiments with the single-frame model, we observed progressive hierarchical learning over the CoS image prediction task.
 Consider the cycles task as a running example.
 In the training set, we always color the cycle that passes the rightmost node.
-In the scratchpad generations, we can observe that the model first learns to color the rightmost node.
+For sketch generations, we can observe that the model first learns to color the rightmost node.
 Then it learns to color the two neighbors that are connected to the initial node.
-Similarly, at each of the later stages, it learns to color roughly two more nodes (from the two sides).
+Similarly, at each of the later stages of training, it learns to color roughly two more nodes (from the two sides).
 See Figure \ref{fig:staircase} for a visualization.

 These hierarchical learning phenomena have been previously observed and proven in theoretical settings, in particular, in the context of learning sparse Boolean functions where it is known as the staircase behavior \citep{mergedstaircase, abbe2023leap}.
 The staircase phenomenon states that if the target function has some hierarchical structure and is composed of different parts with different difficulties, learning easier parts first can boost learning for the harder parts.
 To be more precise, assume we have $n$ i.i.d. uniform Boolean variables $x_1, \ldots, x_n \in \{\pm 1\}$.
 It is well known that the difficulty of learning degree $k \leq n / 2$ parity function, e.g., $x_1x_2\cdots x_k$ increases as $k$ increases.
 In particular, if $k = \omega_n(1)$ then learning the parity function is not possible in polynomial time with regular MLPs (and statistical query methods) and learning complexity of degree $k$ parity for constant $k$ scales with $n^k$ \citep{abbe2020poly}.
-However, \citet{mergedstaircase} show that functions such as $x_1 + x_1x_2 + \cdots + x_1x_2\cdots x_k$ can be learned in $O(n)$ time.
+However, \citet{mergedstaircase} show that functions such as $x_1 + x_1x_2 + \cdots + x_1x_2\cdots x_k$ can be learned in $\tilde O(n)$ time.
 This is because the network can first learn the `easy' linear component $x_1$.
-Now, for learning $x_1x_2$ the model no longer needs to find two variables (which would scale with $\binom{n}{2}$), but it needs to only find $x_2$ since it knows that $x_1$ is in the support and can navigate the search space more efficiently to learn the terms like $x_1x_i$.
+Now, for learning $x_1x_2$ the model no longer needs to find two variables (which would scale with $\binom{n}{2}$), but it needs to only find $x_2$ since it has already learned that $x_1$ is in the support and can navigate the search space more efficiently to learn the terms like $x_1x_i$.